 National Leadership in Innovations in Medical Education: ULSOM students are offered unique opportunities to learn via grant-funded curriculum and educational experiences that establish the school as a national leader in innovative and impactful clinical and classroom medical education.
 ULSOM curriculum faculty are currently grant-funded to develop and study the effectiveness of medical school curricula in the following areas: obesity prevention and treatment, geriatric interdisciplinary care, improving the care of LGBT and DSD patients, identification and rescue of patients from human trafficking, development of accelerated tracks to the MD degree, development of a physician workforce for rural areas, and the care of adults with intellectual and developmental disabilities.

 Learning and Curriculum Management System (RedMed): Faculty from all required courses post syllabi, web links, articles, discussion questions, notes, handouts, slides, study guides and examination grades on RedMed.
-Students are immediately notified of newly posted materials when they log in to RedMed.
+Content from all courses is available to all years of students.
 New Innovations is the evaluation software used to collect evaluations on students in all four years as well as save examples of student work to their portfolio.

 Academic Advising and Board Preparation Program: All students are provided access to individualized learning assessments and counseling, with tutoring available for students in academic difficulty.
 Second year students are provided additional support via assigned small groups led by fourth year students to hone their test-taking skills and their ability to respond to clinically-based questions.

 Rural Medicine Option: The Trover Campus at Baptist Health Madisonville provides a select group of medical students the opportunity to complete their third and fourth year of medical school in Madisonville, KY.